 The Centers for Disease Control (CDC) recommends taking folic acid daily for at least one month before conception, and daily while you are pregnant.
 The CDC also suggests that women of childbearing age take folic acid daily, whether planning a pregnancy or not.
 This is an especially important statement since nearly half of all pregnancies in the United States are unplanned.

-Prescription prenatal vitamins contain 1,000 micrograms (1 milligram) or more, while on the average, most OTCs contain only 400 micrograms (0.4 mg ) or less.
+Many prescription prenatal vitamins contain 1,000 micrograms (1 milligram) or more, while on the average; most OTCs contain

 Learn more about FOLMAX, our proprietary immediate and modified release folic acid used in vitaMedMD’s vitaPearl.

-Does your prenatal contain iron, in the right form, so it does not cause stomach upset, nausea, or constipation?
-Iron in your prenatal is important since it is estimated that 50% of all pregnant women experience iron deficiency anemia, notably during the third trimester – a particularly important time to maintain healthy iron levels as it is when the fetus begins to store iron for use during the first six months of life.
+Does your prenatal vitamin contain iron in the right form, so it does not cause stomach upset, nausea, or constipation?
+Iron in your prenatal vitamin is important since it is estimated that 52% of all pregnant women experience iron deficiency anemia3*, notably during the third trimester–a particularly important time to maintain healthy iron levels as it is when the fetus begins to store iron for use during the first six months of life.

-Docosahexaenoic acid (DHA) is an omega-3 essential fatty acid (EFA) that serves as a primary building block for the healthy development of the brain, eyes, cells, and nervous system.* There is concern, however, that DHA derived from large fish including shark and swordfish, contains contaminants such as mercury and PCBs.
-Prescription prenatal vitamins usually undergo a strict purification process that tests for these impurities before being released.
-Question is, how pure is the DHA from OTC prenatals?
+Docosahexaenoic acid (DHA) is an omega-3 essential fatty acid (EFA) that serves as a primary building block for the healthy development of the brain, eyes, cells, and nervous system.4* There is concern, however, that DHA derived from large fish including shark and swordfish, contains contaminants such as mercury and PCBs.

 Learn more about the highly purified pur-DHA used in vitaPearl.